 If you are travelling overseas, you will also need to pass through our international outbound screening point, also located on Level 2 of the Terminal within the sterile area.
 This involves additional security checks to comply with international regulations.
 At this point, there are additional requirements, with random body scanning and screening of liquids, aerosols and gels (LAGs).
 Click here to see current regulations for passengers travelling internationally from Australia.
-This check takes place directly before passing through Australian Customs checks for departing passengers.
+This check takes place directly before passing through Australian Immigration checks for departing passengers.

 Getting Through Security Quickly

 By following these simple tips, passing through security can be made even easier:

 • Take laptops, tablets and any large electrical items out of bags and place on a tray.

 • You may need to remove coats and jackets if they have a high content of metal.